nvegater/nvegater.me/README.md

 The main purposes are:

-* Learn Graphql and Gatsby (react I kind of know good enough to get paid).
+* Learn Graphql and Gatsby.
+* Improve React skills.
-* Create a portfolio and blog
+* Create a portfolio and blog to register the learning process.